-- Intuitive: ENTJ prefer to think about the future rather than focus on the here-and-now.
-They usually find abstract and theoretical information more interesting that concrete details.
+- Intuitive: ENTJ prefers to think about the future rather than focus on the here and now.
+They usually find abstract and theoretical information more attractive than concrete details.

-- Thinking: When making decisions, ENTJs place a greater emphasis on objective and logical information.
-Personal feeling and the emotions of others tend not to factor much into their choices.
+- Thinking: When making decisions, ENTJs emphasize objective and logical information more.
+Personal feelings and the emotions of others tend not to factor much into their choices.

 - Judging: ENTJs are planners.
-Making decisions and having a schedule or course of action planned out gives them a sense of predictability and control.
+Making decisions and planning a schedule or course of action gives them a sense of predictability and control.

 ENTJ Personality Traits

 Some common characteristics of this personality type:

 - Assertive and outspoken

 Since ENTJs are extroverts (being the Executive personality), they gain energy from socializing (unlike introverts, who expend energy in social situations).
 They love having passionate and lively conversations and debates.
 Sometimes, other people can feel intimidated by the ENTJ’s confidence and strong verbal skills.
 When they have a good idea, people with this personality type feel compelled to share their points of view with others.

 Thanks to their comfort in the spotlight, ability to communicate, and tendency to make quick decisions, ENTJs naturally fall into leadership roles.
 In his book Please Understand Me II, David Keirsey points out that these individuals sometimes take control of a group without knowing how they came to be in such a position.
 Because of their love for structure and order, the ENTJ is also good at supervising and directing others and helping groups complete tasks and achieve goals.
 They can quickly see what needs to be accomplished, develop a plan of action, and assign roles to group members.